 Holiday & Entertaining

-Oh yeah, there’s nothing like a punny blog title on a Tuesday afternoon.
+Alternate punny title: Leaf it to me.
+Oh yeah, there’s nothing like a little corniness on a Tuesday afternoon.
 I blame it on being downright giddy to have power again.
 Ohthankgoodness.
 Anyway, this weekend before the chaos that was Irene I actually helped with a little bridal shower for our cousin Megan who is getting hitched this fall.
 John’s mom hosted the sweet informal gathering at her place, and each one of the daughters (and in this case, me the daughter-in-law) were asked to bring a few things.
 I was in charge of a bowl of candy, and a little bit of table decor.
 Nothing too crazy, just a few small touches to hopefully get people into the fall spirit (as inspired by Megan’s pretty fall-ish wedding invitations):

 Of course I took it as an opportunity to get all craft-tastic (I tried to resist, but I was powerless against the draw of Michael’s).
 First I grabbed $2.50 worth of colored paper in a few pretty fall-ish colors.
 Then when I got home I googled “leaf pattern” and sketched out a few different leaf outlines onto a piece of white cardstock with a pen (I just free-handed them, but you probably could trace them right off the computer screen too).
 Were they perfect?
 Nah.
 Were they leaf-esque?
 Sure.